Student sits in LVC computer programming class.

 95%

-of LVC computer science grads had an industry job offer within one month of graduating
+of LVC computer science grads are employed within a year of graduating

-median wage for software developers, quality assurance analysts, and testers
+median pay for software developers, quality assurance analysts, and testers in 2023 (BLS)

 In Their Words